 This post may contain affiliate links.
 If you choose to purchase a recommended product, I may receive a small commission at no additional cost to you.
 This helps me to bring you this great content every week.
 Rest assured that I will not recommend any product that I would not use myself.

 Why is drawing a floor plan to scale important?

 Drawing a floor plan to scale is important for a few reasons.
 First, it will save you lots of time and energy.
-Imagine you want to rearrange the furniture your room.
-Normally you would move the furniture around, and around, and around, until you’ve figured out what fits and what looks good.
+Imagine you want to rearrange the furniture in your room.
+Normally you would move the furniture around, and around, until you’ve figured out what fits and what looks good.
 Then after hours of exhausting hard work, you may not even be happy with the results.

 Second, it could save you hundreds, or even thousands of dollars.
 Imagine shopping for a new sectional only to have it delivered weeks later and it doesn’t fit in the room.
 UGH!
 Don’t do this.
 Draw a floor plan first so you don’t make this mistake!